 c.
 Recruit and retain a diverse student body.

 d.
-Engage students in community-based initiatives and/or laboratory-based experiences to enhance their ability to address contemporary health challenges.
+Engage students in community-based initiatives that enhance their ability to address contemporary health challenges.

 e.
-Achieve optimal graduation rates across all degree programs.
+Achieve optimal (within 6 academic years) degree completion rates across all degree programs.

 Conduct, disseminate, and translate research and creative activity to advance knowledge and health worldwide.